-Steamboat Springs comes in at number five on our list of the most romantic ski resorts in Colorado primarily for its perfect balance between developed ski resort and historic mountain town.
+Steamboat Springs comes in at number five on our list of romantic skiing getaways primarily for its perfect balance between developed ski resort and historic mountain town.
 On the mountain, you’ll get the amazing amenities you’d expect to find at Breckenridge or Vail, while downtown Steamboat Springs (10 minutes from the mountain) offers the charming Western flair typically associated with Park City or Telluride (but many hours closer to the Denver area).

 Honestly, it depends.
 In Steamboat Springs, you have a few different types of accommodation wrapped into a single destination.
 For the hotel experience, go with the Steamboat Grand, located next to the ski resort.
 If you want to get even closer to the skiing and have a more intimate, personal experience, any of vacation rentals on the mountain would work perfect (there are very few true BnB’s in Steamboat.)
 Similarly, cozy condos are available in town as well, though you won’t be as close to the action on the mountain.